fossasia/pslab-hardware/README.md

 ### Oscilloscope

-One of the main features of PSLab is the 4-channel Oscilloscope which can monitor analog inputs at maximum of 2 million samples per second.
-It includes controls such as triggering, and gain selection.
+One of the main features of PSLab is the 4-channel Oscilloscope which can monitor analog inputs at a maximum of 2 million samples per second.
+It includes controls such as triggering and gain selection.
 Uses Python-Scipy for curve fitting.

 ### Waveform Generator

-* SI1: 5 Hz – 5 KHz arbitrary waveform generator.
+* SI1: 5 Hz – 5 kHz arbitrary waveform generator.
 Manual amplitude control up to +/-3 Volts
-* SI2: 5 Hz – 5 KHz arbitrary waveform generator.
-Amplitude of +/-3 Volts.
+* SI2: 5 Hz – 5 kHz arbitrary waveform generator.
+The amplitude of +/-3 Volts.
 Attenuable via software
-* SQx: There are four phase correlated PWM outputs with maximum frequency 32 MHz, 15 nano second duty cycle, and phase difference control.
+* SQx: There are four phases correlated PWM outputs with maximum frequency 32 MHz, 15 nanosecond duty cycle, and phase difference control.

 ### Measurement Functions